toremh/Magical-Hut-VR-Project/README.md

 # VR Project

-This is a project built by me (Trevor Heinemann) on top of code created by Prasanth Sasikumar for the University of Auckland.
+This is a project built by me (Trevor Heinemann) in Unity on top of code created by Prasanth Sasikumar for the University of Auckland.
+The Escape room is themed around being trapped in a witch's hut where you must find and insert the components of a "spell" which frees you and ends the game.

  ### Videos
  - [Demo Video Here](https://youtu.be/REG8aDf1UoI)